quixio/quix-streams/docs/processing.md

 **Example**:

-Imagine we receive data in tabular format, and we need to convert it to a plain structure.
+Imagine you receive data in tabular format, and you need to convert it to a plain structure.

 ```python